 Edera /e-dare-uh/ (noun): Italian word for ivy vine; a symbol of love and wedded fidelity.

 Ivy works extensively with clients on custom wedding and couture projects.
-Please visit the Custom Work page to request your own Edera Jewelry design, or peruse the Portfolio to see past work.
+Please visit the Custom Work page to request your own Edera Jewelry design.

-For nearly a decade Ivy has had the pleasure of designing jewelry for brides all over the world.
-Her work has been featured in many national and regional wedding magazines including: Bridal Guide, Get Married, and WellWed, as well as the blogs Style Me Pretty, Ruffled, and The Wedding Chicks among others.
+For over a decade Ivy has had the pleasure of designing jewelry for brides all over the world.
+Her work has been featured in many national and regional wedding magazines including: Victoria Magazine, Bridal Guide, Get Married, and WellWed, as well as the blogs Style Me Pretty, Ruffled, and The Wedding Chicks, among others.
 Her jewelry has been featured on the TV series Reign, and she has designed jewelry for the national bridal salon BHLDN.
 She creates the collection from her studio in a small Victorian cottage situated in the beautiful Green Mountains of Vermont.